dzalf/openQCM-GUI-Matlab/README.md

 from the Matlab console

-Another route is to run the script *OpenDaqQCM.m* that will open the GUI interface
+Another route is to run the script *OpenDAQCM.m* that will open the GUI interface

+UPDATE: Currently working on a massive upgrade

 DM :smiley: